ラテンアメリカのスマート計測 第2版

 • Case studies of smart metering projects by the leading energy groups.

-Berg Insight forecasts that the installed base of smart electricity meters in Latin America – defined as Argentina, Brazil, Chile, Colombia, Costa Rica, Mexico, Panama, Peru and Uruguay – will grow at a compound annual growth rate of 21.7 percent from 11.7 million in 2022 to 38.4 million in 2028.
-New installations will largely be driven by deployments in Brazil and Mexico, while countries such as Colombia, Peru and Chile are expected to contribute increasingly large volumes throughout the forecast period.
-Colombia and Peru will increase their share of annual smart electricity meter shipment volumes in the region from 4.4 percent in 2022 to 16.3 percent in 2028.
-In Brazil, several utilities such as Cemig, Copel and Enel now increase their investments in AMI infrastructure – particularly Enel which has announced that the company aims to reach 100 percent smart meter coverage across all its subsidiaries worldwide by 2030.
-Berg Insight projects that over 28.6 million new smart electricity meters will be installed in Latin America during 2022–2028.
-Annual shipment volumes are forecasted to grow from 1.9 million in 2022 to over 6.1 million in 2028 and the smart meter penetration rate across Latin America is forecasted to reach 19.1 percent in 2028 – up from 6.2 percent in 2022.
+Berg Insight forecasts that the installed base of smart electricity meters in Latin America – defined as Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Panama, Paraguay, Peru and Uruguay – will grow at a compound annual growth rate of 20.5 percent from 14.0 million in 2023 to 42.9 million in 2029.
+New installations will largely be driven by deployments in Brazil and Mexico, while countries such as Colombia, Ecuador and Peru are expected to grow their share of annual shipment volumes throughout the forecast period.
+Colombia and Peru for example, are expected to increase their share of annual smart electricity meter shipment volumes in the region from 5.9 percent in 2023 to 16.5 percent in 2029.
+In Brazil, several utilities such as Cemig, Copel and Enel have invested significantly in the deployment of AMI – particularly Enel’s subsidiary in São Paulo which aims to install more than 8.8 million smart meters by 2030.
+Berg Insight projects that over 31.4 million new smart electricity meters will be installed in Latin America during 2023–2029.
+Annual shipment volumes are forecasted to grow from 2.6 million in 2023 to nearly 6.7 million in 2029.
+The smart meter penetration rate across Latin America is meanwhile forecasted to reach 18.4 percent in 2029 – up from 6.5 percent in 2023.

 Executive Summary